OfekKah/TwitterAnalysisGeneric_FinalProject/README.md

          - Dates are standardized to ensure consistent temporal analysis

       - **Requirements for Viewing Outputs**:
-         - TSV files can be opened with any spreadsheet software (Excel, Google Sheets, etc.)
+         - CSV files can be opened with any spreadsheet software (Excel, Google Sheets, etc.)
          - PNG files can be viewed with any image viewer
          - Checkpoint files (.pkl) are binary files used by the program and not meant for direct viewing
       ---